 Another advantage is that you can decide whether to slow cook on pressure cook in it depending on how much time you have in your hands.
 You can steam vegetables, cook rice and even make yoghurt in the Instant Pot DUO 7 in 1.
 The Instant Pot LUX 6 in 1 is just as awesome*.

 But, the biggest advantage of them all, is that I look after Instant Pot UK‘s social media so you will find me behind their Facebook, Twitter and Instagram accounts and running the Instant Pot® UK Community, basically making sure you make the most of your Instant Pot and use it regularly!

 Serves two (or one very greedy person)

-460 ml vegetable stock (I make my own in the Thermomix), would be great with fish stock (fumet)
+– 460 ml vegetable stock (I make my own, find the recipe here), would be great with fish stock (fumet)